Campobello Island: Economy

 The two major tourist attractions on the island are Herring Cove Provincial Park and Roosevelt Campobello International Park.
 The latter was created in 1964 and was officially opened by U.S. President Lyndon Johnson and Canadian Prime Minister Lester Pearson in 1966.
+The island has an annual Seaglass Festival through September, the Summer Music & Arts FogFest, and since 2025 a 25K and 50K Coastal Challenge race.